 - When (or before) the "expiresin" timer expires, the Device should refresh its token by sending an UPDATE request to the Token Refresh Resource that includes:

 - 1. "di"

 - 2. "uid"

 - 3. "refreshtoken"

-- 2. The OCF Cloud responds with a new
+- 2. The OCF Cloud Services host responds with a new

 - 1. "accesstoken"

 - 2. "refreshtoken"

 - 3. "expiresin"

-IX.
-Closing Connection with the OCF Cloud
+Operational Flow Detail: Closing Connection with OCF Cloud Services

-- If the Device wants to log out of the OCF Cloud, it sends an UPDATE request to the Session Resource which includes: - "di", "uid", and "accesstoken" as supplied from the Account Resource UPDATE response - "login": false
+- If the Device wants to log out of OCF Cloud Services, it sends an UPDATE request to the Session Resource which includes: - "di", "uid", and "accesstoken" as supplied from the Account Resource UPDATE response - "login": false